 #1 ProofHub (Best Google Sheets Alternative)

-ProofHub is a robust cloud-based work management software that helps businesses and teams to manage their projects, work, and tasks in one place.
-It is an easy-to-use tool that can be accessed from anywhere on the web and was designed to help you better plan, organize, collaborate, and deliver your projects on time.
+ProofHub is a cloud-based work management software to help businesses and teams manage their projects, work, and tasks, in one place.
+It is one of the best Google Sheets alternatives that lets you plan, organize, collaborate, and deliver all projects on time.

 ProofHub assists teams with scheduling their tasks in a simple, yet effective manner.
 It lets you create a project schedule by adding tasks and milestones.
 You can set the due date for each task along with assigning it to the team members.
 You can also add a description to each of your tasks so that your team members get a clear understanding of what needs to be done.
 With ProofHub’s calendar view, you can easily visualize your project schedule and keep track of all the deadlines.